jarrodtaylor/SyrinxPreview/src/posts/2016126-The-Future-of-voice-recognition-software.md

 +++

+# How Far Can Voice Recognition Software Take Us?
-# Talking to a device to accomplish tasks used to be a futuristic dream.
+Talking to a device to accomplish tasks used to be a futuristic dream.
 For many, it’s now a way of life.
-How far can voice recognition software take us?

 > The Future Is Here: The Evolution of Voice Recognition Software.

 Speaking into a digital device to accomplish tasks used to be a futuristic dream.
 For many, it’s now a way of life.
 It may have started with smartphones and cars, but current voice recognition software lets people do a lot more than “call Joe” or find the address for a nearby restaurant.
 TVs, alarm systems and even appliances can be controlled by a voice commands these days, as developers are now able to connect the functionality of these applications to voice recognition software.

-The ability to communicate with our devices has been a goal of researchers since as far back as 1936, when Bell Laboratory ran a trial of electronic speech synthesis, [notes Digitalist Magazine](http://www.digitalistmag.com/digital-economy/2016/01/21/future-of-voice-recognition-03956592) contributor Geetika Shukla.
-In the 1950s, says an [article from the MIT Technology Review](https://www.technologyreview.com/s/602714/first-computer-to-match-humans-in-conversational-speech-recognition/), new computers could recognize as many as 10 words if spoken by one person.
+The ability to communicate with our devices has been a goal of researchers since as far back as 1936, when Bell Laboratory ran a trial of electronic speech synthesis, notes Digitalist Magazine contributor Geetika Shukla.
+In the 1950s, says an article from the MIT Technology Review, new computers could recognize as many as 10 words if spoken by one person.
 By the 1990s, machines could create decent transcripts based on the spoken word.

 Since then, the technology has improved enormously, mostly in the last 10 years or so.
 Voice activation software is now beginning to simulate a real person, or an assistant, who performs tasks and finds answers when asked to do so.
 Users can tell devices equipped with voice-control to find a phone number, get directions, set reminders and alarms, play music, search the web, send a text message, turn on and off lights, or change TV programming – and that’s just a short list.
 But all of these conveniences are not the only reason voice recognition technology is becoming more of a reality.